marshki/about_dis_mac/README.md

 ## bout_dis_mac

-A bash script to provide a text-based version of this:
+A bash script to provide a cli-based version of OS X's About this Mac feature:

 GUI Output   | CLI Output
 ----------   | ----------